backdrop-contrib/og/README.md

 #### Stub Modules

-NOTE: These stub modules below are **not needed anymore** if you are using Backdrop 1.22.0 or higher.
-Starting with that version, Entity Plus and Entity UI will automatically be enabled when upgrading to Backdrop.
-However, it is important that the latest versions of both Entity Plus and Entity UI are present in the `modules` folder of your Backdrop installation.
+NOTE: The stub modules listed below are **still needed** in the Drupal 7 version when upgrading OG to Backdrop, even in Backdrop 1.22.0 and higher.

 Backdrop Organic Groups relies on two modules that don't exist in Drupal: